antonychiu2/mobb-bamboo-integration/README.md

 <img src="https://github.com/antonychiu2/mobb-circleci-integration/assets/5158535/9e7203c0-3912-437f-840e-b78a135f8336" width=90% height=90%>

-As the last step, enter the name of the target branch where this merge request will be merged.
-And select "Commit Changes".
+As the last step, enter the name of the target branch where this pull request will be merged, then select "Commit Changes".

 <img src="https://github.com/antonychiu2/jenkins-mobb-integration/assets/5158535/03544f61-681c-4b21-8566-fcd4739afa06" width=70% height=70%>